 Give yourself a pulse-check: does that person, or do you, ever talk about anything other than problems?
-When that person isn't around, do you go looking for someone else with problems to talk about?
+When that person isn't around, do you go looking for someone else with problems?
 Do you scroll through Facebook hoping to be outraged?
 Are you really uncomfortable being alone for an extended amount of time?

 You need to learn that if nothing is going on, it's actually okay.
 The empty space of nobody having a problem for an extended amount of time is healthy.
 Teach yourself to like the healthy space, now if not yesterday.

 It does feel weird at first.
 You keep looking around for whatever's missing, and you can't see it, because it's absent drama.
 Start giving yourself a No-drama score every time you feel weird.
 If something seems off, look around: on a scale of 1-10, how likely is the answer to be Absence of Drama?
 Write it down.
 You don't have to tell anybody what the numbers mean.
 Bonus points if you don't tell, in fact.

 You can't expect someone else to cure your addiction for you.
 It gets easier, though.

-The longer you are away from something that's unhealthy for you, the more you don't miss it.
+The longer you're away from something that's unhealthy for you, the more you don't miss it.
 You already knew that, too.